SanjeevaRDodlapati/QeMLflow/docs/reports/comprehensive/FRAMEWORK_INTEGRATION_ANALYSIS_CRITICAL.md

 ## 🎯 **CONCLUSION**

-**The ChemML educational platform suffers from a critical integration failure.
-While the `src/chemml` framework provides world-class, production-ready implementations, the educational notebooks largely ignore this framework and reimplement functionality poorly.**
+**The QeMLflow educational platform suffers from a critical integration failure.
+While the `src/qemlflow` framework provides world-class, production-ready implementations, the educational notebooks largely ignore this framework and reimplement functionality poorly.**

 **IMMEDIATE ACTION REQUIRED:**
 1. **Integrate all bootcamp notebooks** with the main framework